loganpinel06/Black-Jack-Game/README.md

 Fully functional Black Jack Game in Python that allows users to enter a balance, bet a custom amount, and accurately executes "hits" or "stands".
 The player plays against the computer which will interact just like a casino dealer would.

+NEW FILE "BlackjackOOP.py" is a revised version of the initial project that focuses on object-oriented programming.

 Things I learned:
 - How to effectively problem solve and debug code as this was my first personal project.
 - How to plan out a project.